 Food Sources of Vitamin D

 Oily fish such as salmon is our main food source of vitamin D, but we can’t rely on it as our only source – it is just not sustainable (see post Is There Something Fishy About Fish Farms?)!
-Eggs contain some vitamin D, as well as fortified dairy and non-dairy milk alternatives.
+A 6 oz serving of salmon provides 900IU of vitamin D. Eggs contain some vitamin D, as well as fortified dairy and non-dairy milk alternatives.

 - Salmon – fresh, wild, 3.5 oz – 400 – 600 IU